When using the Amazon Store Front links to any products I mention I earn a small commission at no cost to you.

 There will be some solution sediment at the bottom.
 No matter how much you stir and shake your solution previous to pouring over the eggs, there will be sediment.
 Just expect it.

-My first experience using any of the eggs was this morning (Sunday - September 11, 2022).
+My first experience using any of the eggs was the morning of Sunday - September 11, 2022.
 We had two (2) eggs left in the refrigerator, so I used those for the Scorpion King's breakfast and then I grabbed two (2) eggs out of one of the 8/18/22 jars for my breakfast.
 The eggs were fine, held their yoke and tasted great!
 I was kinda scared, but not enough to miss my Sunday morning breakfast.

 Again, watch some YouTubers on Glass Watering.
 Watch at least ten (10) videos and then go for it.

-For my prepping, I plan to have at least 5 gallon jars rolling at all times.
+For my prepping, I now have at least 5 - one (1) gallon jars rolling, and plan to keep that plan rolling.
 So my 'farm fresh egg guy' will continue to supply me with eggs.
 Any poopy, mud, dirt eggs I will wash and refrigerate . . and all super-clean eggs will be used for water glassing.
 My 'farm fresh egg guy' knows not to wash any eggs, even the poopy dirty ones.
 It's best that you have an agreement with your 'farm fresh egg person' NOT TO DO ANY egg washing so that you can handle that responsibility and know which eggs are washed and which are not.

 Sometimes it takes a while to get a dozen eggs that do not have poop, mud or dirt.
 My 'farm fresh egg guy' calls me once he has a couple dozen super clean eggs and then has a couple of cartons of poopy, muddy, dirty eggs that I can clean myself to go in refrigerator for boiling, scrambling, etc.